Nick Westbrook-Ikhine Player Prop Bets for the NFL Playoffs | Tennessee vs. Cincinnati 1/22/2022

 Matchup vs. Cincinnati

-- Westbrook-Ikhine's zero receiving yards in his one matchup against the Bengals are 28.5 fewer than his over/under for Saturday's game.
+- Westbrook-Ikhine racked up zero receiving yards in his lone career matchup against the Bengals, 28.5 fewer than his over/under for Saturday's game.

-- Westbrook-Ikhine did not have a touchdown catch in that game against the Bengals.
+- Westbrook-Ikhine did not have a touchdown catch in that contest against the Bengals.

 Recent Performances

-- In last week's game against the Texans, Westbrook-Ikhine racked up four catches for 78 yards (19.5 yards per catch) and scored one touchdown.
+- Against the Texans in Week 18, Westbrook-Ikhine racked up 78 yards on four receptions (five targets) while scoring one touchdown.

-- During his last three games, Westbrook-Ikhine has six receptions (10 targets) for 116 yards and one touchdown, averaging 38.7 yards per game.
+- Westbrook-Ikhine has hauled in six passes (10 targets) for 116 yards (38.7 per game) with one TD over his last three outings.

 Westbrook-Ikhine's Tennessee Teammates